WFU/London: Worrell House

 Spring 2026 with Dr. Michaelle Browers

-This course examines both some of the competing ideologies of the modern world (liberalism, conservatism, communism, {anti}fascism) and how basic political concepts (democracy, freedom, equality, power) are ideologically contested, centering our discussion on the question of the extepost)communism and world wars–offers a particularly rich context for exploring these issues, from what the Evening Standard has deemed “the top 5 contested London monuments” to the race and gender politics around the commemoration of Queen Charlotte in the recent Bridgerton series.
+This course, which can be taken under either number, examines both some of the competing ideologies of the modern world (liberalism, conservatism, communism, {anti}fascism) and how basic political concepts (democracy, freedom, equality, power) are ideologically contested, centering our discussion on the question of the exteor other countries we visit over the course of the semester) compared to the UK context, where freepost)communism and world wars–offers a particularly rich context for exploring these issues.

 Faculty